 We start this subsection by documenting the on-impact causal effects of the treatment on the formation of expectations.
 By on-impact, we mean the effects observed within the same wave of the survey.
 Later, in Section 5.2, we exploit the panel dimension of our research design.
 We estimate regressions given by equation 1, where X equals either S or the COP/USD nominal exchange rate.
-In Online Appendix D, we also consider effects for $X = \pi$ , the CPI inflation rate for the Colombian economy.
+In Online Appendix D, we also consider effects for $X = \pi$, the CPI inflation rate for the Colombian economy.
 We compute one-year-ahead expectations, and thus $\tau = 12$ and h = 0 in equation 1, and use the expectations formed in the month in which firms receive the treatment.

 We estimate equation 1 using OLS as our benchmark and include robustness results using Huber (1964) robust regressions, as in Coibion, Gorodnichenko, and Ropele (2020), to address potential concerns driven by outliers and influential observations.
-We report standard errors clustered at the time firms were treated, and include time fixed effects to absorb variation driven by aggregate shocks that may correlate with the temporal pattern in which firms participate in the survey.
+We include time-fixed effects representing the date where the firm first participated in the survey, and when they received the treatment in the case of the treated group, to absorb variation driven by aggregate shocks that may correlate with the temporal pattern in which firms participate in the survey.
 Since we are measuring the treatment's causal effects on impact, we only use one observation per firm, and our benchmark sample consists of 681 firms.